Travel Guide For Visiting Utah in December

 December weather and temperatures will vary between Northern and Southern Utah, with those in the south about 10 degrees warmer.
 Keep in mind the higher elevation temperatures will be cooler than the average by 10 to 20 degrees.

-There are fun places to visit in Utah in the winter like exploring the National and State Parks.
+There are fun Utah vacation ideas in the winter like exploring the National and State Parks.
 You can also still do many outdoor activities like hiking, biking, scenic drives, and photography.
 But you’ll need to be prepared for cold temperatures and the possibility of snow!

 Utah packing lists for spring summer fall and winter